 The Illegal Dumpsite Cleanup Program, established in 1997, is a cleanup program that provides funding assistance to political subdivisions for the cleanup of solid waste disposed of along public roadways or ditches.
-Through this program, items such as household waste, white goods, construction and demolition waste, and furniture, are removed from the illegal site and disposed in a permitted facility or recycled.
+Through this program, items such as household waste, white goods, construction and demolition waste and furniture are removed from the illegal site and disposed in a permitted facility or recycled.

 Funding for this program is limited to five percent of the total revenue from the disposal fee collected from landfills in the preceding fiscal year.
 Approximately \$140,000 is available annually.
-The Department is encouraging municipalities, counties, and other political subdivisions to submit applications for the reimbursement of cleanup efforts.
-The Department provided information to all of the counties in Nebraska in an effort to make the program known statewide and to utilize more of the available funds.
-In FY2014, the program provided 23 grants, totaling \$49,792, to eight recipients.
-In FY2014, funds were provided to:
+NDEQ encourages municipalities, counties and other political subdivisions to submit applications for the reimbursement of cleanup efforts.
+NDEQ provided information to all of the counties in Nebraska in an effort to make the program known statewide and to utilize more of the available funds.
+In FY2015, the program provided 18 grants, totaling \$29,395 to six recipients.
+In FY2015, funds were provided to: